magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/metadata.md

 When a test step requires handling the specified data entity, the MFTF performs the following steps:
 - Reads input data (`<data/>`) and the type (the `type` attribute) of the specified [entity].
-- Searches the metadata operation for the `dataType` that matches entity's `type` (for example, `<entity type="product">` matches `<operation dataType="product"`) .
+- Searches the metadata operation for the `dataType` that matches the entity's `type`.
+For example, `<entity type="product">` matches `<operation dataType="product"`.
 - Forms a request of the operation and the input data of the entity according to matching metadata.
-- Stores a response and provides an access to its data using MFTF variables syntax in XML.
+- Stores a response and provides access to its data using MFTF variables syntax in XML.

 The following diagram demonstrates the XML structure of a metadata file:
 {% include_relative img/metadata-dia.svg %}